wushian/Roslynator/docs/cli/list-symbols-command.md

 **`[--depth]`** `{member|type|namespace}`

-Defines a depth of a documentation.
-Default value is `member`.
+Defines a depth of a list of symbols.
+Allowed values are member, type or namespace.
+Default value is member.

 **`[--empty-line-between-members]`**